The AET Board

 Jo Evans

-Jo is passionate about enabling young people to flourish and brings her experience as a mum of two teenage sons, both on the autistic spectrum but with very different pathways.
-Whilst successfully leading schools, she has maintained a strong research interest throughout her career, contributing to books and articles along the way.
-Always a learner herself, she continues to write, facilitate and train, particularly in the areas of system leadership and developing organisational strategy.
-Jo has an MBA in educational leadership and an MEd focussed on SEND workforce development.
+She has maintained a strong research interest throughout her career, contributing to books and articles along the way.
+Always a learner, she continues to write, facilitate and train, particularly in the areas of system leadership and organisational strategy.

 Sarah Haythornthwaite